natzar/Stripe-Pad/README.md

 ## How to contribute
 If you haven't contributed to any open source project this is the perfect opportunity.
+The project is very simple and it is in early stage.

 To contribute via pull request, follow these steps: